In 2023, our pass rate was 50% for the FCICE oral exam, compared with the 23%

 She owns Athena Sky Interpreting and trains candidates for the state and federal interpreting exams.
 She created these Master Classes with Virginia in order to give people the accountability and guidance she wishes she could have had when studying for her exams.
 When she is not teaching and interpreting, you may find her practicing Acroyoga or aerial arts.

 Virginia is our behind-the-scenes mastermind.
-You may occasionally see her for a guest visit, and you will see her magical powerpoints and materials everywhere you look!
+She co-developed the original Master Classes with Athena.
+You may occasionally see her for a guest visit, and you will see her magical slides and pedagogical concepts everywhere you look!

 Gonzalo is a former private coaching student of Athena’s who rejoins us now to offer extra feedback to our advanced students.
 He has been interpreting since 2013, working in both the private and public sectors.
 Highlights have included interpreting for Chile’s Minister of Economy, Ecuador’s Attorney General, the Real Madrid, New York Bulls, and national teams of Costa Rica and Honduras.
 He has been tutoring FCICE candidates since 2021.
 He is a big fan of dogs (especially his own, Bobo) as well as soccer, current events and US foreign policy (particularly in the Middle East.)